-House panel OKs uniform tax rule for mobile workers
+U.S. House approves Bishop bill that would create uniform tax rule for mobile workforce

 Washington — A House committee has approved a bill that would prevent states from collecting income taxes on non-residents unless they work in that state for more than 30 days a year.

 State laws currently require many employees to file income tax returns in every state in which they travel for work, whether they were there for a day or half the year.